Home, $weet home

 “I told my dad that we were in negotiations for a property for $1 million, and he was like, ‘How many acres do you get?’” she said.

 The median home sale price in El Segundo has gone from $657,000 in 2009, to $1.2 million in 2018.
 El Segundo is an extreme example of what housing industry watchers say is a surge in home prices driven largely by the failure of home construction to keep up with the state’s population.
-According to a widely cited analysis from the consulting group McKinsey and Company, the state has a housing shortfall of as many as three million units.
+According to a widely cited analysis from the consulting group McKinsey and Company, the state has a housing shortfall of three million units.

 David Kissinger, director of government affairs for South Bay Association of Realtors, said that because El Segundo and the rest of the South Bay are almost entirely built out, any contribution to housing supply from the area would inevitably result in increasing density, something he acknowledges is controversial.